-The Draft Plan document and the Environmental Report were sent to the required Statutory Consultees (see appendices) and a manual file established for their replies and other detailed correspondence in respect of the Draft Plan.
+The Draft Plan documents were sent to the required Statutory Consultees (see website) and a manual file established for their replies and other detailed correspondence in respect of the Draft Plan.

 Eight events were organised and supported by exhibition style display boards during the course of the six week consultation to give residents throughout the WNDP area the chance to discuss key topics with WNDP Forum members prior to submitting their views.